saqibali-2k/Tutorial.js/README.md

 # Tutorial.js

+A vanilla JS library to help you create interactive and flexible tutorials for your website.

 # Getting Started
 Steps to follow:
 Add CSS link tag to "tutotialjsStyles.css."
 Before or after ur own CSS files depending on your needs.
 Adding it after may override your own styles.